CyrusCKF/PixSeg/README.md

 ### More on usage

 For general information about using models and pretrained weights, you may refere to <https://pytorch.org/vision/main/models.html#general-information-on-pre-trained-weights>, which shares the same interface.
-This section [Using models from Hub](https://pytorch.org/vision/main/models.html#using-models-from-hub) shows how to use models via PyTorch Hub.
+This section [Using models from Hub](https://pytorch.org/vision/main/models.html#using-models-from-hub) explains how to use models via PyTorch Hub.

-You may refer to [tasks/minimal_training.ipynb](tasks/minimal_training.ipynb) to see how to implement a simple training and evaluation loop.
-Pretrained weights and their training details can be found in the [*Release*](https://github.com/CyrusCKF/PixSeg/releases) side bar.
+You may check [tasks/minimal_training.ipynb](tasks/minimal_training.ipynb) to see how to implement a simple training and evaluation loop.
+Pretrained weights and their training details are available in the [*Release*](https://github.com/CyrusCKF/PixSeg/releases) sidebar.
 All of them are also exposed through enums in code.

-If you installed the **full** version or cloned this project, you can go to [tasks/training.ipynb](tasks/training.ipynb) to see how to start training with config and loggers.
-You may check [doc/config_doc.ipynb](doc/config_doc.ipynb) to customize the config.
-In [tasks/inference.ipynb](tasks/inference.ipynb) also demonstrates a lot of functions to improve performance in test time
+If you installed the **full** version or cloned this project, visit [tasks/training.ipynb](tasks/training.ipynb) to learn how to start training with config and loggers.
+For config options, refer to [doc/config_doc.ipynb](doc/config_doc.ipynb).
+Moreover, [tasks/inference.ipynb](tasks/inference.ipynb) demonstrates a lot of functions to improve performance in test time.

 ## Features